Dining in Mystic Just Got a Whole Lot More Exciting

 Renovate a beautiful building (c.
 1910) and instill back even more charm and character.

-Erica and Mike from Assembly Design Studio helped create an upscale and modern restaurant while still Bar area at The Shipwright's Daughterkeeping (or adding back in) every bit of charm into the Main Inn.
+Erica and Mike from Assembly Design Studio helped create an upscale and modern restaurant while still keeping (or adding back in) every bit of charm into the Main Inn.
 With 14 guestrooms on the 2nd and 3rd floor, this building has housed a variety of businesses on the ground level.
 A hardware store, soda shop, bagel café, multiple restaurants and jewelers have all called this building home.
 Guests of The Whaler’s Inn within the past 20 years would know this area of the hotel as the former lobby and breakfast room.
 With the help of the incredible team from local company, Ground Up Construction, we were able to transform our dreams from paper to reality.
 All of this was done with the history of the building in mind and ultimate desire of honoring the sacrifices of Mystic’s Sea Captains and Shipwrights.

 Step 2: